 Revenue are sales.
 That’s it.
 There’s also something called cost of goods sold.
 All companies in the long run must turn revenue, sales, into profit.
 Bookie agents must turn revenue into sales as soon as possible.
 Companies that sell growth, like Tesla and Netflix, mustn’t make profit.
 They sell a promise that in the future they will make profit.

-Sportsbook operators don’t have that luxury.
+Sportsbook operators don’t have that luxury so effective management is vital.
 They must profit off every sale or every wager.

 What is Sportsbook Profit?